 - Increased pulse and blood pressure

-Repeated misuse of prescription stimulants even within a short period can cause psychosis, paranoia, anger, and impaired judgment.
+Furthermore, repeated misuse of prescription stimulants even within a short period can cause psychosis, paranoia, anger, and impaired judgment.
 Individuals who inject stimulants are at risk of contracting HIV and hepatitis.

 Stimulant abuse can also lead to social isolation, damaged relationships, job loss, overdose, and death.
 The severity of effects depends on the stimulant involved, the extent of the abuse, and the individual’s physical and mental health.